datacenter/ansible-intersight-nxos/README.md

 # ansible-intersight-nxos
-Ansible playbook to claim nxos devices in Intersight Supported as per NXOS 10.2.6
+Ansible playbook to claim nxos devices in Intersight<br />
+Supported as per NXOS 10.2.6

 # How to run